voltdatalab/science-monitor-site/methodology.md

 ### PROFILE COLLECTION

-All the profiles of scientists, experts, physicians, organisations and scientific initiatives were compiled by Science Pulse's development team through a number of methods.
+All the profiles and pages of scientists, experts, physicians, universities, organisations and scientific initiatives were compiled by Science Pulse's development team through a number of methods.
 We found those profiles mostly through three ways:

 1. A crowdsourcing, where people were invited to suggest a profile;
-2. By identifying users with profiles verified by Twitter and checking the profiles that they follow;
+2. By identifying users with profiles verified by Twitter and Facebook, and checking the profiles that they follow;
-3. Consulting Twitter lists of scientists made by universities and journalists.
+3. Consulting Twitter and Facebook lists of scientists made by universities, journalists or other initiatives.

 Anyone can suggest a new profile to include in our platform through [this form](https://forms.gle/KHufKHzJxJVdsD7s8).